Keep Exploring.

 To add some vibrancy and life to the brand that can be used in a variety of applications, two gradient swatches were designed combining the two primary colors of the mark and two of the new secondary brand colors.
 These are used for solid backgrounds, accents, and overlays to brighten up the work and subject matter.

-During their transition, Person Centered Services had a couple use cases they need to address that one business card wouldn't be able to clearly articulate.
+During their transition, Person Centered Services had a couple use cases they needed to address that one business card wouldn't be able to clearly articulate.
 To solve this there are three business card designs that can be used.
 The first is the general staff card which contains all of that employee's necessary contact information.
 Secondly, is their general contact card.
 These were designed to be printed en masse to be handed out with collateral, at events, and so on for general awareness purposes.
 Lastly, the third card was designed to be filled in by newly transitioning care coordinators.
-Since these coordinators were located throughout the organizations' service area and the transition was a swift one, this was a way to get branded materials in their hands quickly.
+Since these coordinators were located throughout the organization's service area and the transition was a swift one, this was a way to get branded materials in their hands quickly.

 To help address all the questions to the families receiving care that would now be falling under this new organization, a comprehensive folder toolkit was developed to help answer many of those questions.
 Included in the packet was information regarding what the transition entailed, a set of frequently asked questions, general information about Person Centered Services, and a postcard that can be filled out to indicate if they were going to continue with or opt-out of Person Centered Services after the transition.